-20 MB (1.5GB including .net 4)
+20 MB (1.5GB including .Net 4.5)

-Helios has a relatively small footprint, but does require .Net 4 to be installed first. .Net 4 can take up to

-GB of disk space on a 64 bit system, but is only installed once for all applications to use it.
+Helios has a relatively small footprint, but does require .Net 4.5 to be installed first. .Net 4.5 can take up to 1.5 GB of disk space on a 64 bit system, but is only installed once for all applications to use it.
 It is most likely already installed on your system.
+Disk usage has not been assessed for Helios 1.4.

 Memory